 However, for the sake of this guide I will assume that those of you who are visiting the area with the idea of climbing as much as possible, this may not be the best resource.

-Rather, I would advise you to spend your second day on the outskirts of Snowdonia national park, exploring some of the regions incredible waterfalls, lake, bridges, and scenery.
+Rather, I would advise you to spend your second day on the outskirts of Snowdonia national park, exploring some of the region’s incredible waterfalls, lakes, bridges, and scenery.

 Sunrise at Ogwen Cottage

 Perhaps the second-most popular sunrise destination for photographers in the Snowdonia region is the Ogwen Cottage on Llyn Ogwen.
 This is definitely a bit prettier with some snow, but the cottage and nearby tree provide wonderful subjects to complement the beautiful lake and distant mountains.